 Based on the fuzzy-rough transformation of shadowed sets, we can transform the fuzzy neighborhood memberships of instances into rough ones and formulate a shadowed representation of neighborhoods.
 Different from the traditional shadowed sets mapping fuzzy memberships to $\{0, 1, [0, 1]\}$ as introduced in Section II, we propose a novel shadowed set which utilizes a step function to map fuzzy neighborhood memberships to the set of triple values $\{0, 1, 0.5\}$ for uncertain data classification.
-Specifically, the low memberships no more than α will be further reduced to 0 and the high memberships no less than $1 - \alpha$ will be elevated to 1, and the most uncertain memberships of all the uncertain instances in the interval $(\alpha, 1 - \alpha)$.
+Specifically, the low memberships no more than α will be further reduced to 0 and the high memberships no less than $1 - \alpha$ will be elevated to 1, and the most uncertain membership value "0.5" is adopted to unify the neighborhood memberships of all the uncertain instances in the interval $(\alpha, 1 - \alpha)$.
 The shadowed neighborhood based on the shadowed set is defined as follows.